 - Machine learning (‘ML’) can improve the predictive accuracy of these risk scores; and

-The achievement of sufficient statistical power to prove a therapeutic effect requires the recruitment of large numbers of patients — a fact reflected in the great cost and long duration historically associated with clinical trial programs.
+The achievement of sufficient statistical power to prove a therapeutic effect requires the recruitment of large numbers of patients.
+This fact is reflected in the great cost and long duration historically associated with clinical trial programs.

-However, there is another, more effective, way to achieve sufficient power beyond increasing the sample size: by adjusting the efficacy analysis on covariates associated with the endpoint of a clinical trial.
-Through this approach, much of the variance that would otherwise obscure the treatment effect can be mitigated, reducing the noise so the signal clearly stands out.
+However, there is another more effective way to achieve sufficient power beyond increasing the sample size.
+We can reach this improvement in power by adjusting the efficacy analysis on covariates associated with the endpoint of a clinical trial.
+This approach mitigates much of the variance that would otherwise obscure the treatment effect, reducing the noise, so the signal stands out.

-For example, age is a well-known predictor of Covid-19 severity, and taking this factor into account in ongoing clinical trials would allow for better estimates of treatment effect.
+For example, age is a well-known predictor of Covid-19 severity.
+Taking this factor into account in ongoing clinical trials would allow for better estimates of treatment effect.

 In this article we will explain the concept of covariate adjustment, and its potential impact on clinical development.